rakibtweets/booknest/README.md

 ## ✨ Features

 - **Browse and Search:** Easily browse books by category or search for specific titles.
 - **Product Details:** View detailed information about each book, including descriptions, images, and reviews.
-(TODO: Add reviews functionality)
 - **Shopping Cart:** Add books to a shopping cart and manage your order before checkout.
 - **Secure Checkout:** A secure and streamlined checkout process.
-(TODO: Implement secure checkout)
 - **User Accounts:** Create and manage user accounts to save preferences and track orders.
-(TODO: Implement user account management)
-- **Admin Panel:** (TODO: Implement admin panel for inventory and order management)
+- **Admin Panel:** Implement admin panel for inventory and order management.

 ## 🛠️ Tech Stack